Erica-Tan/Gene-Expression-For-Asthma/README.md

 3. Severe asthma, non-smoking (246 samples)
 4. Severe asthma, smoking (88 samples)

-This study focus on binary classification of non-smoking and smoking severe asthmatics.
+This study focuses on binary classification of non-asthmatics and severe non-smoking asthmatics.
-The purpose was to determine if smoking caused significant enough effects on gene expression to allow high performance classification.
+The purpose was to determine what differences in gene expression were present in severe asthmatics compared to health individuals

 ## Data Preprocessing

 Convert the dataset to csv format

-    python process.py
+    python convert_to_csv.py

 ## Training